classroom-finder-rowdycreators/utsa-classroom-finder/README.md

 # UTSA Classroom Finder

-The UTSA Classroom Finder is an android app designed to assist in finding your classroom on campus!!
+the UTSA Classroom Finder is an android app designed to assist in finding your classroom on campus!!
 Simply upload your schedule and follow the map.